insightsengineering/r-verdepcheck-action/README.md

 * `check-args`:

-  _Description_: Optional value of args argument to `rcmdcheck::rcmdcheck` in form of a string with space as delimeter, e.g. "--no-examples --no-tests".
+  _Description_: Optional value of `args` argument to `rcmdcheck::rcmdcheck` in form of a string with space as delimeter, e.g. `"--no-examples --no-tests"`.

   _Required_: `false`